A well-written product description plays a significant role in moving customers through your online store’s sales funnel.

 Include sensory words

-Research shows that sensory words engage more brain processing power and helps improve eCommerce conversion rates.
+Research shows that sensory words engage more brain processing power and help improve eCommerce conversion rates.
 So, leverage science and sensory words to help you boost conversions for your online store.

 What are Sensory Words?